Uduvil: Hotel and other facilities

 There are no hotel facilities, cultural centre, sport stadium and cinema theatre in Uduvil.
 However the 'Northern Sangētha Sabhā' building is in construction along the K.K.S Road near the Vali South Pradēsa Sabhā main office.
 There are three Guest Houses and lodgings having rooms with or without air conditions and meals situated in between 'Periya Mathavady' and 'Maruthnār Madam' Junction along the KKS Road.

 There are three bake houses in Uduvil.
 One at Uduvil Periya Mathavady along the K.K.S Road, the other at Kalaviyawatthai along the Dutch Road and the third one near Nāgamāl Kōvil along the Ambalavānar Road.

 Cable telephone and internet facilities are available.
 But no public Net Cafes.

 There are no liquor shops or Bars in Uduvil.
 However, there is one Toddy Bar opened only in the day time.
 All the shops close by 9 pm.

 Bank, Postal and Insurance facilities

 Main Post Office is situated at Chunnākam.
 A number of private courier services also have branches there.
+There's also a sub post office in Uduvil-Manipay road.
 Almost all the Banks of Sri Lanka have their branches at Chunnākam.
 Some private insurance companies also have their Branches at Chunnākam.

-Burial and Cremation facilities

-In Uduvil there is a burial ground for the Catholics at Malvam.
-But, for the Saivaites, the crematorium is situated in the village Inuvil along the Kaithady - Mānipāy Road.
-It is called "Puuvōdai."
-Earlier the Saivaites of Uduvil had their crematorium at "Sinna Aalam Kandadi" on the rear of the present 'Aanjanēyar Temple.'
-But, when Sir Ponnambalam Rāmanāthan was building his school with hostel facilities for girls near the Maruthanār Madam junction, with the approval of the British bought the land of the Saivaite crematorium and donated the 'Pūvōdai crematorium' for the Uduvil Saivaites.
-However, the Pūvōdai Saivaite crematorium has no facilities of burning the dead bodies with electricity!